 The Company recognises a provision when it has a present obligation (legal or constructive) as a result of a past event, it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation, and a reliable estimate can be made of the amount of the obligation.
-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 December 2022 (Expressed in thousands of euros)

 The amounts recognised in the balance sheet correspond to the best possible estimate of the amount required to settle the present obligation, after considering the risks and uncertainties related to the provision and when the financial effect of the discount is significant, provided that the amounts to be paid in each period can be reliably determined.
-The discount rate is determined on a pre-tax basis, considering the time value of money and the specific risks that have not been considered in the future flows related to the provision (see Note 12).
+The discount rate is determined on a pre-tax basis, considering the time value of money and the specific risks that have not been considered in the future flows related to the provision.